 Representations of Islam in the West from the earliest times until the present with emphasis on enduring themes in the Western perception of Islam.

-do you know about how you came to associate some ideas (and not others) with those
+Why?
+What do you know about how you came to associate some ideas (and not others)

-words?
-Many of the most prominent contemporary stereotypes about Islam and Muslims
+with those words?
+Many of the most prominent contemporary stereotypes about Islam

-have long histories in the way Europeans and Christians have responded to what they
+and Muslims have long histories in the way Europeans and Christians have responded

-knew of Islamic religion and Muslim peoples.
-This paper focuses on the ways in which
+to what they knew of Islamic religion and Muslim peoples.
+This paper focuses on the

-Islam has been represented in the West, locating them within this longer historical
+ways in which Islam has been represented in the West, locating them within this longer

-tradition with the goal of understanding the implications of these discourses for
+historical tradition with the goal of understanding the implications of these discourses

 We begin with an examination of the earliest encounters between Islam and the West, followed by a consideration of enduring themes that have been carried through to the contemporary period.
 Drawing on influential scholars such as Edward Said, Michel Foucault and Stuart Hall, we examine how Islam has been constructed as the West's "Other", whether as a site of sexual decadence to be civilised or as a military threat to be overcome.
 We will also contextualise contemporary representations of Islam - from newspaper reports to science fiction - within the legacies of colonialism, which helped produce these discourses.